FC 26 ROLES

 ● Defending ● Creative ● Intercepts Passes ● Attacking

-A defensive midfielder charged with marking and covering the sides of the pitch when needed.
+A defensive midfielder responsible for covering the sides of the pitch and filling wide defensive positions when needed.

 - Build-Up Focus